jyp/PLT-Course/Exam/QuestionsPool.markdown

 Q2.
 (4 pts)

 Consider the following program.
-It uses the "call by reference" calling convention.
+It uses the "call by reference" calling convention; and copy semantics for assignment.

 ~~~~~~~~~~~~~~~~~~~~~
 f (a, b : integers passed by reference) {
-    a := b
+    a := b;
     b := b + 3;
-    return t
+    return;
 }

 x, y: integer
 x := 2;
 y := 4;
-f(x,y)
+f(x,y);
 x := y + 1;
 print (x + y);
 ~~~~~~~~~~~~~~~~~~~~~